Open-Attestation/open-attestation/README.md

 ## Development

-To run tests on your project in development, use the following command:
+To run tests, use the following command:

 ```
 npm run test